-- Ask someone to read your speech to you.
+- Ask someone to read your presentation to you.
 Note what works and where you can improve.

-- Give your speech to another person.
+- Give your presentation to another person.
 Perhaps the dog!
 Ask for their opinion.
 The dog will probably accept it unquestioningly.
 A person is more of a challenge.

 - Joining a public speaking group is a good move if you know you will be giving more speeches in the future.

-- Exercise before giving your speech.
+- Exercise before giving your presentation.
 A short walk or some knee bends.
 This gets your blood circulating and oxygen to the brain.
 This is a powerful tip.
 Don’t ignore it.

-- Use Powerpoint but do not read from them.
+- Use Powerpoint but do not read from slides.
 Just have the main points listed.

 - Remember everyone even the most experienced speakers suffer some level of anxiety.
-You can learn to manage it by being thoroughly prepared and plenty of practise.
+You can learn to manage it by being thoroughly prepared and plenty of practice.

 - Sip warm water before speaking.
 Can add lemon juice but nothing sweet.